The Free Market Center

 Note: This page summarizes extensive information provided in the presentation on Money Creation but does not replace the detail.
 I encourage you to spend the time—now or in the future—to study the full presentation.

-which shows how banks create money.
+Continue to Presentation, which shows how banks create money.